 Neill Blomkamp impressed the world of cinema with the sci-fi thriller District 9.
 He provides once again with a dystopian cyberpunk future in Elysium.

 The year is 2154.
 Humanity is divided into two classifications; the ultra-rich and the ultra-poor.
-The former, affluent class live in a luxurious space station with their every need catered for while the latter scramble to survive on Earth with dwindling resources.
+The former, the affluent class live in a luxurious space station with their every need catered for while the latter scramble to survive on Earth with dwindling resources.

 Max (Matt Damon), augmented with cybernetic enhancements, decides to level the playing field and begins his quest to Elysium.
 However, he is caught in his tracks by a powerful government official who vows to maintain order, no matter the cost to human life.